Storms, floods & fires

-Check if you are
+Check if your

-and contents insurance is essential.
+insurance is essential.

 Your insurance policy will state what disasters you are covered

-had to pay the repair costs themselves.
+and they have had to pay repair or replacement costs

 Flood cover is not included in all home and contents insurance

-Check any exclusions for storms, cyclones, floods, bushfires
+Check exclusions for storms, cyclones, floods and